James Hasty: NFL career statistics

+Regular season

 Personal life

 Hasty is a member of the Omega Psi Phi fraternity while attending Washington State University.

 Hasty's sons, J.R. and Tyler, played football at Bellevue High School.
 J.R. played football at the University of Washington and Central Washington University but was dismissed from each football program.
 Tyler redshirted the 2012 football season at Oregon State University but was dismissed from the team following an arrest.